johnnewman/GraphMaster/README.md

 - Depth-First
 - Breadh-First

-Currently there is an implementation of Dijkstras, but I haven't validated it.
-Also, the app has not been updated to iOS 7.
-Some minor changes need to occur before it looks equivalent to the 6.1 version.
+Currently there is an unvalidated implementation of Dijkstras.

 ![Alt text](/example.gif?raw=true "GIF example creating a graph")

 Flipped up submenu lying under the graph view.
-Just a fun gimmicky thing I was trying out.
+A fun gimmicky thing I was trying out.

 ![Alt text](/screenshot.png?raw=true "Screenshot of the sort menus")